SUB-TEAMS

 FLL Challenge

-As early as our first year as a team, we understood the importance of spreading science and technology, so in 2010 we opened our first FLL team, D++ 285, in our school.
-Throughout the past 15 years we have mentored the team daily, and it paid off: the team has a long list of achievements, including winning 2nd place Champions Award in the 2022 Arkansas Championship Tournament, and Runner Up in the GIA in 2018.
+As early as our first year as a team, we understood the importance of spreading science and technology, so in 2010 we opened D++ 285 - the first FLL Challenge team in our school.
+Throughout the past 15 years we have mentored the team daily, and it paid off: the team has a long list of local and international achievements, including Runner Up in the GIA in 2018, 2nd place Champions Award in the 2022 Arkansas Championship Tournament, and 2nd place Robot Performance Award in the 2025 Israel Championship.

-Due to increasing demand, in 2020 we opened a third team, Dscover 2503.
-Despite being younger than its sister teams, with our dedicated mentoring the team has earned great achievements, such as the 3rd place Innovation Project Award.
+Due to increased demand, in 2020 we opened a third team, Dscover 2503.
+Despite being younger than its sister teams, with our dedicated mentoring the team has earned great achievements, such as 3rd place Innovation Project Award in the 2022 qualifiers and 2nd place Robot Design Award in the 2025 Israel Championship.

 FLL Explore